-- This site must be drained on a total separate system with only foul drainage connected into the public foul sewerage system.
-Surface water should discharge to the adjacent watercourse which may require the consent of the Local Authority.
-For the avoidance of doubt no surface water flows shall communicate with the public sewerage system via direct or indirect means. - Several public sewers cross the site and therefore a modification of the site layout, or a diversion of the affected public sewer at the applicant's expense, may be necessary. - Water mains will need extending to serve any development on this site.
+• This site must be drained on a total separate system with only foul drainage connected into the public foul sewerage system.
+Surface water should discharge to the adjacent

+- Several public sewers cross the site and therefore a modification of the site layout, or a diversion of the affected public sewer at the applicant's expense, may be necessary. - Water mains will need extending to serve any development on this site.
 The applicant, who may be required to pay a capital contribution, will need to sign an Agreement under Sections 41, 42 & 43 of the Water Industry Act 1991.